 1. Ask yourself what makes you buy?

-What are you own buying habits?
-What features benefits make you say yes?
+What are your own buying habits?
+What features or benefits make you say yes?
 Chances are, your ideal clients will have the same or similar buying habits, which brings me to #2

 2. Put yourself in their shoes.

 While a lot of times, our ideal client is similar to us, we have to remember they are not us.
 Even if our idea can be described as you 3 years ago, you have to think back to what you were feeling at that time and how that stacks up to what they are going through right NOW.

 3. Don’t reinvent the wheel, just change one of the spokes.

 If you have experienced a “failed” launch or a launch that wasn’t up to your standard, instead of scrapping it completely or changing the entire thing, take a step back and look at what worked and what didn’t.
 Chances are you don’t have to change everything, just one little piece.
 And that can make all the difference in the world.

 4. Don’t change the system, change the delivery.

 Similar to what I was saying above, maybe it’s not the content or the information in your program, but the actual delivery.
 Maybe you offered a group program when your ideal prospects prefer 1:1 time.
 Maybe you have 456 video tutorials and your people prefer audios and PDF’s.
 (Not sure?
 Survey them.)

 5. Finally, ask yourself if your KLT was in place when you launched.